mantidproject/mantid/docs/source/release/v5.1.0/muon.rst

 - Updated :ref:`DoublePulseFit <algm-DoublePulseFit>` to allow composite function input.
 - Updated :ref:`CalculateMuonAsymmetry <algm-CalculateMuonAsymmetry>` to allow double pulse fits.
 - Tf asymmetry mode can now be performed on double pulse fits from the muon analysis GUI.
+- Fitting tab in Muon analysis and Frequency domain analysis GUI were disabled when there was no data present.

 Bug fixes
 ---------